brainfucksec/neovim-lua/README.md

 ---

-**Thanks to all the authors of the sources mentioned above and to all the others from whom I "stole" some configs and thanks to the users of /r/Neovim subreddit for the support :)**
+**Thanks to all the authors of the sources mentioned above, to all the others from whom I "stole" some configs and thanks to the users of /r/Neovim subreddit for the support of the configuration :)**